Skip to main content

 Use the client credentials to request a short-lived access token.

 Tokens default to a 60-minute lifetime.
-Cache them server-side and refresh proactively to avoid downtime.
+Cache them server-side, compute an expires_at timestamp from expires_in, and refresh proactively to avoid downtime.

 Authenticate SDK requests